beyzanc/Patika.dev-Sipay-.Net-Bootcamp-Final-Case/README.md

 - The "Bill" entity has a foreign key "ApartmentId" that references the "Apartment" entity.
 - Each bill is associated with a specific apartment.

-### User - Apartment (Many-to-Many):
+### User - Apartment (One-to-Many):

-- A user can be associated with multiple apartments, and an apartment can have multiple users (Many-to-Many relationship).
+- A user can be associated with one apartments, and an apartment can have multiple users (Many-to-Many relationship).
-- The "User" entity has a many-to-many relationship with the "Apartment" entity through a junction table named "UserApartments".
+- The "User" entity has a one-to-many relationship with the "Apartment" entity through a junction table named "UserApartments".
 - The "UserApartments" table contains the foreign keys "UserId" and "ApartmentId" to link users and apartments.

 ### User - Bill (One-to-Many):